nianticlabs/relpose-gnn/README.md

     --test-scene multi
     ````

-2. 6 scenes trainig (Table 2 in the paper)
+2. 6 scenes training (Table 2 in the paper)
    ```shell
    conda activate relpose_gnn
    for SCENE in "chess" "fire" "heads" "office" "pumpkin" "redkitchen" "stairs"; do